 Can I still apply for a school place in Budapest if my children are not in the country?

-For Years 2 and above, we can arrange for children to take the CAT4 assessment online and to have an online meeting with a member of staff - although it is always preferable to meet the students face-to-face if possible.
+Yes - we can arrange for children to take the CAT4 assessment online and to have an online meeting with a member of staff - although it is always preferable to meet the students face-to-face if possible.

 Which year group or grade level should my child go into?